 National Institutes of Health (NIH) Undergraduate Scholarship Program (UGSP) offers competitive scholarships to students from disadvantaged backgrounds who are committed to careers in biomedical, behavioral, and social science health-related research.
 The program offers: scholarship support, paid research training at the NIH during the summer, paid employment and training at the NIH after graduation.
+The NIH UGSP will pay up to $20,000 per academic year in tuition, educational expenses, and reasonable living expenses to scholarship recipients.
+Scholarships are awarded for 1 year, and can be renewed up to 4 years.
 Applicants must be: a U.S. citizen, enrolled or accepted for enrollment as a full-time student for the current academic year at an accredited, 4-year undergraduate institution, and from a disadvantaged background, as certified by their financial aid office.
 3.5 GPA or higher is required.
-Deadline: Winter.
+Deadline: Winter

 NIH Academy is a postbaccalaureate program that provides opportunities for recent college graduates to spend a year engaged in biomedical investigation at the National Institutes of Health (NIH) in Bethesda, Maryland.
 The mission of the Academy is to enhance research dedicated to the elimination of domestic health disparities through the development of a diverse cadre of biomedical researchers.
 Health disparities are differences in the incidence, prevalence, mortality, and burden of disease and other adverse health conditions that exist among specific population groups in the United States.
 Deadline: Winter.